-The network code shall set out how transmission system operators determine the firm and interruptible capacity3 they jointly offer at each interconnection point.
+The network code(s) shall set out how Transmission System Operators determine the firm and interruptible capacity5 they jointly offer at each interconnection point.

-The network code shall require that transmission system operators offer firm and interruptible capacity at any interconnection point in both directions; at unidirectional points, backhaul capacity shall be offered at least on an interruptible basis.
-The published available firm capacity shall be binding on the transmission system operator.
+The network code(s) shall require that Transmission System Operators offer firm and interruptible capacity at any interconnection point in both directions; at unidirectional points, backhaul capacity shall be offered at least on an interruptible basis.
+The published available firm capacity shall be binding on the Transmission System Operator.

-The capacity offered shall be expressed in energy units per unit of time.
+The network code(s) shall ensure that the capacity offered is expressed in energy units per unit of time.
 The offer and use of separate capacity for transit purposes shall be forbidden.
 That means that capacity used for transit purpose by shippers shall not be treated differently than capacity used for domestic purposes.